 Leave entitlement Your leave allowance in this role will be 33 days annual leave plus option to buy and bank additional leave, 3 days annual leave explicitly reserved for operational requirements between Christmas and New Year, 9 days public holiday per year, and paid and unpaid special leave available by agreement with line managers.
 A maximum of two days paid special leave per year is available to participate in an unpaid voluntary activity with certain agreed non-profit organisations.
 Pension You will have the opportunity to join Civil Service pension arrangements, which include a valuable range of benefits.
 To find out more about Civil Service pensions, see the Civil Service pension's website.
-Work/life balance It is Natural England's policy to accommodate both full-time and part-time hours and other flexible working patterns.
+The pension provider for all staff in Natural England is the People, Pay and Pensions Agency.
+Work/life balance It is Natural England's policy to accommodate both full-time and part- time hours and other flexible working patterns.
 We support flexible working hours and practices to help you strike a good balance between your work life and your personal life.
 The policies are family friendly and include alternative working patterns, paid maternity, paternity and adoption leave.
 Please note that our Apprenticeship schemes are usually full time in order to meet the requirements and expectations of the training programme.
-Salary sacrifice schemes Bicycles - This scheme allows you to sacrifice part of your salary and instead receive the reduced amount as a voucher to pay for a bicycle to cycle to work.
+Salary sacrifice schemes Childcare - This scheme allows you to agree to a reduction in your salary and instead receive the reduced amount in vouchers to pay for childcare.
+As a result you can save money because the salary you sacrifice for vouchers is free from both tax and National Insurance contributions.
+Bicycles - This scheme allows you to sacrifice part of your salary and instead receive the reduced amount as a voucher to pay for a bicycle to cycle to work.
 As a result you can save money because the salary you sacrifice for a voucher is free from both tax and National Insurance contributions.
-The Natural England Childcare Voucher salary sacrifice is now closed to new entrants.
-For details of the new Tax Free Childcare visit: https://www.gov.uk/tax-free-childcare Civil Service Sports Club If you work for Natural England you are eligible to join the Civil Service Sports and Social Club.
+Civil Service Sports Club If you work for Natural England you are eligible to join the Civil Service Sports and Social Club.
 Not only does the CSSC offer the opportunity to get involved in a wide range of indoor and outdoor sports but there are also leisure activities such as theatre trips and there is access to retail discounts.
 Employee Discount Schemes Our Staff Benefits provider offer a wide range of employee retail discounts.
 Health cash plans and insurance Natural England has agreed competitive rates with a number of health insurance/cash plan providers.

 Learning and development Every Natural England employee has ten working days each year allocated for their personal development.
 This time can be whole or part days, and can be used to develop in their current role or prepare for the future.
 We will also encourage you to keep developing your skills and professional knowledge throughout your career.
 Employee Assistance Service Natural England's Employee Assistance Service provides professional support and guidance for people experiencing work related emotional, health and social problems.
 Diversity We are committed to creating an environment where everyone feels valued and respected and see this as a good place to work.
 Natural England has a responsibility to ensure that we have an inclusive culture where discrimination, harassment, bullying and prejudice will not be tolerated.
 Our selection process is determined on ability and regardless of age, disability, gender reassignment, pregnancy and maternity, race, religion or belief, sex, sexual orientation, marriage and civil partnership.
 Trade Union Natural England has entered into a partnership agreement with its recognised Trade Unions Prospect, PCS and FDA.